PlanterApp/planter_blog/content/posts/spring-garden-prep/index.md

 image = "https://ucarecdn.com/5c768f3f-66ef-4fce-bfdb-3f3f70e34439/Spring-transplanting.jpg"
 alt = "Lettuce and tomato transplants in raised beds surrounded by pots, a trowel, and a watering can"
 +++
 As the weather warms up and the growing season draws nearer, it’s important to not get so excited by the prospect of spring planting that you neglect properly preparing your garden beds!
-A well-prepared garden bed will be much more productive, so it’s worth taking the time to do things right from the start.
+A well-prepared garden bed will be more productive, so it’s worth taking the time to do things right from the start.

 But what needs to be done to prepare garden beds in spring?